Generik-Packs/UG200_Public/.github/ISSUE_TEMPLATE/bug_report.md

 ### Please complete the following information:
+ - Which Game Launcher are you using? :
  - Have you checked if your bug has already been reported, including closed issues? :
  - Have you added or removed any mods, and if so, which?:
  - Modpack Version Number :
- - Is OptiFine installed? :
  - Does this issue affect Server, Client, or Both? :